Rishabh0201/G1ANT_matrix/OlaCab_Addon/G1ANT.Addon.OlaCab/Commands/OlaCabFeaturesCommand.md

 ## Example

-In the following example the browser waits until Olacabs webpage is loaded, After 5 second click on features on Olacab:
+In the following example the browser waits until Olacab webpage is loaded, After 5 second click on features on Olacab:

 ```G1ANT
 olacab.open